mP1/walkingkooka-spreadsheet-server/README.md

 POST, PUT methods require and return a BODY
 DELETE methods require no body and return a BODY

 ### Context

 A collection of end points related to spreadsheet metadata.
-All inputs and outputs are SpreadsheetMetadata in JSON form.
+All outputs return a SpreadsheetMetadata in JSON form.

 - GET    /api/spreadsheet/$spreadsheet-id
+- POST   /api/spreadsheet/                expectes no BODY, creates a Spreadsheet with SpreadsheetMetadata with defaults using any provided locale.
-- POST   /api/spreadsheet/$spreadsheet-id
+- POST   /api/spreadsheet/$spreadsheet-id requires a BODY to update existing SpreadsheetMetadata.

 ### Engine